Imranmoujan/Data-Extraction-and-NLP/README.md

     nltk.download('stopwords')
     ```

+3. Prepare the input data:

+   - Download the `Input Data Structure.xlsx` file place it in the same folder as `main.py`.
+This file should contain all the web links to be scraped.

-3. Run the main script:
+4. Run the main script:

     ```bash
     python main.py
     ```

-4. The script will scrape the specified web page, perform text analysis, and output the results.
+5. The script will scrape the specified web pages, perform text analysis, and output the results.

+6. The results will be saved in `Output Data Structure.xlsx`, which contains the analyzed data in a structured format.

 ## Project Structure

 - `main.py`: The main script containing all functions for web scraping, text processing, and analysis.
+- `Input Data Structure.xlsx`: Excel file containing all the links to be processed.
+- `Output Data Structure.xlsx`: Excel file where the resulting data frame with analysis results is saved.
 - `txtfiles/`: Directory where scraped text files are saved.
 - `requirements.txt`: Lists all the dependencies required to run the project.